info@societyofjewelleryhistorians.ac.uk

 055-238-8709

-Over 500 pieces of jewellery from the 17th century to the present day, including over 100 pieces by 53 international artists and jewelers, such as Buccellati, Torrini, Bino Bini, Gio Pomodoro, Cavalli, Finotti, Sofia Vari, Bueno.
+Over 500 pieces of jewellery from the 17th century to the present day, including over 100 pieces by 53 international artists and jewellers, such as Buccellati, Torrini, Bino Bini, Gio Pomodoro, Cavalli, Finotti, Sofia Vari, Bueno.

 La Spezia